ersba/llm-policy-distillation/README.md

 ---

 ## Notebooks Overview

+Except for 01_gemma3_downloader-4b.ipynb, each Jupyter notebook contains detailed Markdown explanations of the methodology and the purpose behind each step.

 ### **01_gemma3_downloader-4b.ipynb**
 **Purpose:** Downloads the Gemma-3-4B model and tokenizer from Hugging Face into a local directory.